GFDN interviews author and collector

 Most Third Reich German film directors began their careers in theatre and moved into cinema as it evolved from silent to sound film.
 Hans Steinhoff is the perfect example.
 When you study such men, contemporaries of Karl Ritter, these men seemingly had few other interests and to me had quite bland personalities.
 Ritter, by contrast, was a licenced pilot before WWI; a decorated war veteran in both WWI and WWII, a skilled graphic artist, film poster designer, opera librettist, fluent in both Greek and Latin, a Ufa production leader, film director, scriptwriter, and early NSDAP member (1925).
 He worked on the German silent versions of Alfred Hitchcock films, worked on three top Rene Clair films in Paris, was Press Chief for Walt Disney Produktion in Germany for two years, and by the time of Hitlerjunge Quex had already worked on, or scripted, produced, or assisted on forty-nine films.
 He is, in my opinion, without any question the most fascinating Third Reich film director, bar none.
 Despite his then commitment to National Socialism and the notoriety of his propaganda films, I have no hesitation in considering him a true Renaissance man in command of so many talents and amazing experiences.

 Privileged access to Ritter’s unpublished diaries, held by his family in Argentina, allowed me to write the biography, and then the three subsequent books on the banned Luftwaffe film Besatzung Dora, the cancelled Spanish Civil War feature film Legion Condor and the 1933 classic Hitlerjunge Quex.
+The book on his Legion Condor feature film came about because I had discovered the long–lost Ufa film script in a Berlin Antiquariat in May 2018.
+Nobody had the script, which seemed to have disappeared after the film was abandoned in August 1939 as collateral damage to the von Ribbentrop–Molotov Pact.
+It is without doubt the only extant copy.
 All four books draw on the diaries and private photographs, and Ritter's own words to tell these amazing stories.
 I also, of course, drew on our vast collection of hundreds of film books and original Ufa publications and film stills and posters to find detailed information on Karl Ritter and his films for these books.
 Research on the Ritter biography took five years alone.
 All up, these four titles total over 1,200 pages with over 900 footnotes, over 250 B&W photos/illustrations and 28 colour plates.
 In all modesty, this Ritter “tetralogy” represents the single-best documentation on the inner workings of any Third Reich producer/director with hundreds of pages of his own diary narrating how such films came about.

 GFDN: If Ritter was such an interesting subject, why hadn't a biography on him appeared years earlier than yours did in 2012?